Siri gets smarter: How Apple Intelligence can amplify your app

 • Whiteboard: For creating, updating, and deleting a whiteboard canvas.

-• Word processor and text editing: To add audio, images, text box, or videos to a page in a text document.
+• Word processor and text editing: To add audio, images, text, or videos to a document.

 The more intelligent Siri should steer developers into supporting more intents in their apps.
 One Apple spokesperson said during a WWDC session on App Intents, “Anything your app does should be an App Intent.”